 You want to board the one going in the right direction.
 Also, have your bags and ticket handy to speed things up!

-To speed up the process, it helps to watch the train for your accommodations as it rolls in so you can head towards where you need to go when it stops.
+To speed up the process, it helps to watch the train for your accommodations as it rolls in so you can head toward where you need to go when it stops.

 Once the train stops, the conductors and attendants will open doors and step off the train, but be aware that not all doors will open.
 If you are trying to get off the train, do not open any doors; find an open door.